Alexander Dennis Enviro100EV: Operators

 The Stagecoach Group was the launch customer for the Enviro100EV, with the first 12 production Enviro100EVs entering service with Stagecoach West Scotland in Ayr and Kilmarnock in October 2024.
 Eight were delivered to Stagecoach East Scotland by the end of 2024, while a further ten Enviro100EVs are to be delivered to Stagecoach South West during 2025 for use in Exeter and Torbay.
-First Bus, meanwhile, ordered five Enviro100EVs for delivery to First West of England in Bath during 2026.
+First Bus, meanwhile, ordered five Enviro100EVs for delivery to First West of England in Bath during 2026, and Go-Ahead Group operator Salisbury Reds took delivery of three Enviro100EVs in March 2026.

 In London, 24 Enviro100EVs were ordered by Stagecoach London in July 2024 for delivery during 2025, these being the first Enviro100EVs to be sold to a TfL bus contractor.
-These were followed in October 2024 with an order for 32 Enviro100EVs for delivery to Go-Ahead London's Orpington depot for service on routes 233, R1, R3, R4 and R8, with Transport UK London Bus taking delivery of 13 between July and August 2025 for use on route G1.
-Four are also on order for an unspecified operator on Transport for Greater Manchester's Bee Network bus services.
+These were followed in October 2024 with an order for 32 Enviro100EVs for delivery to Go-Ahead London's Orpington depot for service on routes 233, R1, R3, R4 and R8, followed by a further 13 for use on route 322, and Transport UK London Bus taking delivery of 13 between July and August 2025 for use on route G1.
+Four were also delivered to Stagecoach Manchester for use on franchised Bee Network bus services.
+Two were delivered to Stagecoach South West's Guernsey contract operation in February 2026, following a demonstrator Enviro100EV being evaluated without carrying passengers a year prior by previous operator CT Plus.

 The first independent operator to order an Enviro100EV was Shuttle Buses of Kilwinning, who took delivery of a single example in December 2024.
-Dumfries and Galloway Council are to take delivery of three Enviro100EVs for its in-house DGC Buses company during 2026, each fitted with seatbelts and bicycle storage racks, while a demonstrator Enviro100EV was also evaluated without carrying passengers on Guernsey in April 2024.
+Dumfries and Galloway Council are to take delivery of three Enviro100EVs for its in-house DGC Buses company during 2026, each fitted with seatbelts and bicycle storage racks.
+The Liverpool City Region Combined Authority announced in September 2026 that it had ordered 30 Enviro100EVs for use on franchised Metro bus services.

 An Enviro100EV demonstrator was exported to New Zealand in 2024, and from September 2025, began operations on trial with Ritchies Transport within the Auckland suburb of Albany.